 Nike Swim Fins

-The shorter fin blade is lighter, which can enhance efficiency and kick speed, whether you’re swimming competitively or racing your kids in your home pool.
+The shorter fin blade is lighter, which can enhance efficiency and kick speed whether you are swimming competitively or racing your kids in your home pool.
 These sport a comfortable open toe box with grooves for more superior grip, which keep your feet and ankles in place while allowing your toes to breathe.

 For the Serious Swimmer